 Let’s go through three scenarios, here we share our experience.

 Raised garden bed

-In our raised garden bed we mostly grow tomatoes, so at planting time we add a bit of manure or worm casting to the hole before planting.
+In our raised garden bed we mostly grow tomatoes, so at planting time we add compost or worm casting to the hole before planting.
 We might also mulch the bed with wood chips, so we do not have to water as much.
 In the fall we take out the roots when plants are done and add a layer of compost if we had not mulched it during the summer.
 The idea is to add some new organic material every year.
-Since our tomatoes are usually healthy, we grow them in the same bed year after year.
+Since our tomatoes are usually disease-free, we grow them in the same bed year after year.

 The soil for grow bags and bigger containers get mixed new every year.
+However, compost is the only new material that is being added.
 We found it easiest to deal with container soil to just empty all the containers or grow bags, add a good amount of compost, and mix it thoroughly.
-It does not have to be 1/3 compost to the volume of the soil, depending on what you grow you might want to add more or less.
+At this time it does not have to be 1/3 compost to the volume of the soil, depending on what you grow you might want to add more or less.
 But mixing it anew loosens the soil and it’s just like the first year.

 The soil from smaller containers might be done after one year of growth.
 Just use common sense.
 If the soil is completely full of roots, it is better to add it to the compost pile.
 This way it stays in your garden, only that the roots decompose before you use it again.